 Copper Bucket

 The Copper Bucket is a Reseda staple, first opened in 1951.
-Drinkers still come through for the delightfully kitschy wood paneling, neon signs, and weekend crowds.
+Drinkers still come through to this family-owned dive for the delightfully kitschy wood paneling, neon signs, shuffleboard, and weekend crowds.
+Drinks are what you might expect: draft beers or brews by the bottle, and plenty of affordable well cocktails.

 Rancho Bar

-Good drinks, chill vibes, and occasional food pop-ups keep the foothill crowd coming back time and again.
-Come for the bloody marys and stay for a game or two of pool.
+Good drinks, a chill vibe, and occasional food pop-ups keep the foothill crowd coming back to Rancho Bar time and again.
+Inside, the tables are bathed in red light, billiards games are always in motion, and the walls are covered end-to-end in photographs of staff and regulars.
+First-timers should come for the bloody marys and stay for a game or two of pool.

 Ye Rustic Inn

-The wings are the thing at Ye Rustic Inn in Los Feliz.
-The crowds now skew decidedly hipster, but there’s still room inside the dim strip mall bar to belly up for a pint or two, some of the city’s best chicken wings, and great conversation.
+The wings are the thing at Ye Rustic Inn in Los Feliz: drenched in tangy (almost vinegary), buttery buffalo sauce and served with a heaping pile of artfully shaved carrots and celery, as well as your choice of ranch or blue cheese dressing (if you’re smart, you order both).
+The crowd skews decidedly hipster, but there’s still room inside the dim strip mall bar to belly up for a pint or two, some of the city’s best chicken wings, and great conversation.

 Frolic Room